The Taxpayer Bill of Rights

 All Hoosiers have certain rights and responsibilities that correspond to the Indiana tax laws.

-The department has several District Offices throughout the state in addition to our main office in Indianapolis.
+DOR has several District Offices throughout the state in addition to our main office in Indianapolis.
 Representatives at these sites will answer questions, assist you in filing your Indiana tax returns and provide any other general tax information you may need.

-The department provides notices (billings) when taxes are due.
+DOR provides notices (billings) when taxes are due.

-You have the right to protest a liability, with a few execptions.
+You have the right to protest a liability, with a few exceptions.
 All protests must be in writing and received within the 60-day protest period.
 If you protest a liability, the department may conduct a hearing on that case.
 You are entitled to be represented at your hearing when your case is presented.
 A decision will be made within 60 days, unless you are notified that additional time is required.

 If we do not receive a response to the Demand Notice within 10 days, a warrant for the collection of tax will be issued.
 When a tax warrant is filed with your county clerk, it becomes a judgment (lien) against all your property within the county or counties.

 When a warrant is filed with your county clerk, it becomes a judgment lien or levy against your property in that county and a public record.
 The sheriff is responsible for collecting on a judgment lien.
 The amount of a judgment lien equals the amount of tax due, penalties, interest, collection fees and the clerk's cost and damages.
 The sheriff may sell your property, garnish your wages or levy bank accounts, in order to collect the amount due.